gnosischain/documentation/docs/specs/bridges/eth-gc/gen-xgen-bridge-extension/transfer-gen-between-the-eth-mainnet-and-the-xdai-chain.md

 4. Check that the Gas price is not set too high, then **Submit** the transaction with a web3 wallet \(like MetaMask or Nifty wallet\).
 Wait to proceed until it is included in the chain.

-5. The AMB bridge requires a short amount time to relay the deposit request to the xDai chain.
+5. The AMB bridge requires a short amount time to relay the deposit request to the Gnosis Chain.
 After some time the xGEN balance of the account that sent the tokens will increase.
 The result of the relay operation can be monitored [in Blockscout](https://blockscout.com/xdai/mainnet/tokens/0x3e12081dd66a3600fc0a2e6cc9e6b5b3b8f037f6/token_transfers) \(input the final token contract to monitor\).

-## Withdraw GEN tokens from the xDai chain \(the interim token\)
+## Withdraw GEN tokens from the Gnosis Chain \(the interim token\)

-1. Choose the xDai chain in the browser wallet extension and login to [MyEtherWallet \(MEW\)](https://www.myetherwallet.com/access-my-wallet).
-Select the **Interact with Contract** item in the side navigation menu. \(_note: you must have xGEN tokens in your wallet on the xDai chain to proceed_\)
+1. Choose the Gnosis Chain in the browser wallet extension and login to [MyEtherWallet \(MEW\)](https://www.myetherwallet.com/access-my-wallet).
+Select the **Interact with Contract** item in the side navigation menu. \(_note: you must have xGEN tokens in your wallet on the Gnosis Chain to proceed_\)

 2. Initialize the xGEN bridgeable token contract interface: